OpenRefine/OpenRefine/CONTRIBUTING.md

 ### New functionalities via extensions

-OpenRefine support a plugin architecture to extend its functionality.
+OpenRefine supports a plugin architecture to extend its functionality.
 You can find more information on how to write extension on [our wiki](https://github.com/OpenRefine/OpenRefine/wiki/Write-An-Extension).
 Giuliano Tortoreto wrote a separate documentation detailing how to build an extension for OpenRefine.
 A [LaTeX](https://github.com/OpenRefine/OpenRefineExtensionDoc) and [PDF version](https://github.com/OpenRefine/OpenRefineExtensionDoc/blob/master/main.pdf) are available.

 If you want to list your extension on the download page, please edit [this file](https://github.com/OpenRefine/openrefine.github.com/blob/master/download.md).